renpy/renpy/sphinx/source/atl.rst

 positions.
 (These may be the same block.)
 The angle and radius properties set both horizontal and vertical positions.

+The properties which are numerical type and not None also take relative value to the current value by adding property `rel_` prefix.

 .. transform-property:: pos

     :type: (position, position)